Black Girl in Paris: Critical reception

 The novel had a mixed reception.
 Salon called Youngblood a lyricist but criticized her for "clichéd bohemian characters".
+In addition, Gaiutra Bahadur states that the novel is at its best when it emphasizes the contradictions Eden faces in Paris and how these contradictions are also at the center of the plot of the novel.
 Publishers Weekly called it "a bold if sometimes self-indulgent memoir-style account of an aspiring writer".